XSigmaAnalyitix/XSigma/Docs/KINETO_COMPLETE_REVIEW.md

 ## Executive Summary

-The **Kineto Profiler** is XSigma's high-performance profiling system built on top of PyTorch's libkineto library.
+The **Kineto Profiler** is XSigma's high-performance profiling system built on top of XSigma's libkineto library.
 It captures detailed execution traces of CPU and GPU operations, enabling comprehensive performance analysis and optimization.

 This document provides a complete review of the Kineto profiler architecture, entry points, classes, and functions required to run the profiler.